pedro-cop/Distributions/README.md

-# Collection of notebooks using different types of distributions <br />
+# Series of notebooks about distributions